sugoh/antisocial-webapp/README.md

 ### `npm start`

+Runs the app in production mode.
+Use after `npm build`.<br />
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.<br />

-Runs the app in the development mode.<br />
+To run the app in the development mode, replace `node server.js` with `react-scripts start` in package.json first.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />

-The page will reload if you make edits.<br />
+In development mode, the page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ### `npm test`